Worktree is a ‘trunk’ of volunteers which provides a foundation for young people to experience, dream and blossom as workers.

-Put simply, you can’t be what you can’t see.
-We facilitate conversations with working people, so that students can talk openly to them about what they do, find out how they got there, understand and potentially imagine themselves in that role.
+We believe that having multiple conversations about work is vital to young people’s development as workers.
+We facilitate conversations with working people so that students can ask openly what they do, find out how they got there and imagine themselves in that role.

 Together we connect and inspire.

 Education and training are key to tackling inequality and promoting social mobility, but formal qualifications are not enough to get and keep a job.
 A fresh approach to employability education and training is needed.

 Develop Employability Skills

 A report published by the Confederation of British Industry (CBI) concluded that ‘employability’ comprised a mix of attributes, skills and knowledge, which everyone needs to be effective in work.